TheHassanShahzad/TheHassanShahzad.github.io/_projects/radioROS_project.md

 Right now the board is limited to a simple 6 channel RC receiver and many receivers have totallly different layouts and numbers of channels.
 Ideally the board should be able to support a number of protocols like SBUS and PPM however SBUS has several drawbacks as each company like Futaba have their own propietary software.
 PPM is also a 1 wire communication but like SBUS not all receivers support it.

-Also i would like to have a python package support and most importantly C++ drivers to make the code run far more efficiently
+Also i would like to have a python package support and most importantly C++ drivers to make the code run far more efficiently.